 foo by way of a third function

-lose that was compiled without knowledge of this variable (i.e. in a
+lose that is compiled without knowledge of this variable (i.e. in a

-different source file in which the variable wasn't declared).
+different source file in which the variable isn't declared).
 This is

 lose might save the register and put some other value there.